desai-nisarg/library/egyptian_fruit_bat/README.md

 ## Dataset information

-We provide two datasets - the Egyptian fruit bat dataset, and its mini counterpart.
+We provide two datasets - the Egyptian fruit bat dataset (91 080 recordings, unbalanced classes, 55GB), and its mini counterpart (20 000 recordings, 1 000 recordings per class, 9.1GB).

-### The Egyptian fruit bat dataset

-The dataset contains 91080 egyptian fruit bat vocalizations recorded at 250 000 Hz.
+Vocalizations have been recorded at 250 000 Hz.
 Recordings range in length from 0.02 to 34 seconds.
 The calls are labeled and include the following information: emitter, addressee, context, emitter re-vocalization action, addressee pre-vocalization action, emitter post-vocalization action, and addressee post-vocalization action.
 The contains social vocalizations and represents the complete vocal repertoire used by the bats.

 The preprocessed dataset can be downloaded from [Internet Archive](https://archive.org/details/egyptian_fruit_bats).
 Here are the steps we took to preprocess the dataset.
 Here are the download instructions.